SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    "
    "Site", "Target SCCM site object (Settings->Sites)."
-   "Configuration", "Computer configuration (variables, collections) which is used as basis for creating computer object."
+   "Configuration", "Computer configuration (variables, collections) which is the base for the creation of a new computer object."